 Equity multiples are often used in equity valuation.
 Investors are more familiar with these than the enterprise value multiples.
 On the other hand, enterprise value multiples are more comprehensive and have more available multiples to be used.
 These multiples allow analysts to focus on key statistics that minimize differences in accounting policies.

 What Are the Advantages and Disadvantages of the Multiples Analysis?

-Meanwhile, using the multiples analysis can also lead to difficulty in comparing companies or assets.
+Meanwhile, using multiple analysis can also lead to difficulty in comparing companies or assets.
 This is because companies, even when they seem to have identical business operations, may have different accounting policies.
-As such, multiples may be easily misinterpreted and comparisons are not as conclusive.
+As such, multiples may be easily misinterpreted, and comparisons are not as conclusive.
 They need to be adjusted for different accounting policies.

-Multiples analysis also disregards the future point in time – it is static.
+Multiples analysis also disregards the future – it is static.
 It only considers the company’s position for a certain time period and fails to include the company’s growth in its business operations.
-However, there are certain multiples that look at “leading” ratios.
+However, there are ways to adjust for this using certain multiples that look at “leading” ratios.

 More Valuation Resources From CFI

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: